ThatRoyalAdvisor/ThatRoyalAdvisor/README.md

 <p>I sit with my friend name Twilight Sparkle.</p>
 <p>I usually like shipping Rairty and Spike but in game, I usually don't.</p>
 <p>Twilight is my friend, I always support her and I always got her back.</p>
+<p>I will block you if you start harassing my friends.</p>
+<p>I do not like seeing weird sus or freaky skins sitting or cuddeling with me when im afk or semi-afk.</p>

  </div>
  </details>